 It might be tempting to skip over this info if you don't have kids, If you don't have kids, but don't discount this valuable information.
 If you're not a parent or don't plan to be one, you might still want to consider buying a home in a "kid-friendly" Sacramento-area or Roseville neighborhood with highly-rated schools.

 What a Good School District Means for Homeowners

-Good school districts are typically created by stable communities and local citizens who value a quality education for their children.
-Your future neighbors in a good school district will also be interested in keeping the neighborhood safe and attractively well-maintained.
-This is good for you while you live there--and also an advantage if you later sell, as mentioned above.
+Excellent school districts typically exist in stable communities with citizens who value quality education for their children.
+This type of neighbor will also be interested in keeping the neighborhood safe and attractively well-maintained.
+This is a benefit while you live there and a selling point later if you choose to move.

-Find the Best Mortgage Option for Your New Home
+Finding the Best Mortgage Option for Your New Home

 Home buying is a very personal decision.
 There are many considerations and trade-offs you'll weigh when choosing the right home to purchase, and considering school district ratings can be helpful to parents and non-parents alike.